 Why do you charge extra to clean my bike?

 Unlike a car, a bike is an assembly of nooks and crannies and it takes a human, a cloth, and a lot of time to clean a bike to shiny condition.
 Our bike cleaning also includes drivetrain cleaning, so if your drivetrain is especially dirty after a winter cycling, please select bike cleaning!

 Why can't you fix my bike while I wait?

 We wish we could, but even with a sophisticated booking system we can't regulate the size of the jobs until the bike is in front of us.
 What we always promise is to call you the minute your bike is done, that way if it's done early you can get it early!

 When is the best time to drop off my bike?

-Can I bring my bike in the day of the tune-up?
+Can I still just bring my bike right through the store?

 Right now to minimize contact we're asking everybody to bring repairs to our back door.
 It's in the back alley behind the shop that you can access from Howland Ave or Brunswick Ave.
 Just give a knock on our back door and our mechanic will be right with you!
 (Please note that cargo bikes will still come through the front door)Got any questions?
 Email us at email@example.com